(See also Depressive Disorders.)

 In some children with a depressive disorder, the predominant mood is irritability rather than sadness (an important difference between childhood and adult forms).
 The irritability associated with childhood depression may manifest as overactivity and aggressive, antisocial behavior.

 In children with intellectual disability, depressive or other mood disorders may manifest as somatic symptoms and behavioral disturbances.

-Diagnosis is based on symptoms and signs.
+Diagnosis is based on symptoms and signs, including the criteria listed above.
 A careful review of the history and appropriate laboratory tests are needed to exclude other disorders (eg, infectious mononucleosis, thyroid disorders, drug abuse).
 History should include causative factors such as domestic violence, sexual abuse and exploitation, and drug adverse effects.
 Questions about suicidal behavior (eg, ideation, gestures, attempts) should be asked.

-Other mental disorders that can cause depressive symptoms (eg, anxiety, bipolar disorders) must be considered.
+Other mental disorders that can increase the risk and/or modify the course of depressive symptoms (eg, anxiety, bipolar disorders) must be considered.
 Some children who eventually develop a bipolar disorder or schizophrenia may present initially with major depression.

 After depression is diagnosed, the family and social setting must be evaluated to identify stresses that may have precipitated depression.

 Appropriate measures directed at the family and school must accompany direct treatment of the child to enhance continued functioning and provide appropriate educational accommodations.
 Brief hospitalization may be necessary in acute crises, especially when suicidal behavior is identified.